 In the last module we discussed ways to get people excited about joining and being involved in the safety committee.
 In this module, we'll continue the theme of safety committee member professional development.
 Effective education and training is the key to making the safety committee a valuable profit center in your company.

 If you did, that's great.
 New safety committee members should be properly educated, so that they understand why their new position is so important.
 The purpose is to affect attitudes about the safety committee and the contribution each member can make.

 Safety committees that lack effective education and training, for the most part, flounder around but rarely get much done.

-For a safety committee to operate successfully, its members should be educated and trained in at least three very important areas:
+For a safety committee to operate successfully, its members should be educated and trained in at least four very important areas:

 This is pretty obvious, but no less important.
 Safety committee members should be trained in how the safety committee operates, how meetings are conducted, and what is expected of them as members.
 New safety committee members may not have a firm understanding of the consultative role the safety committee plays within the safety management system.
 They may not realize that one of the primary purposes of safety committees is to help the employer fulfill safety accountabilities.
 They should be trained in the following:

 To be effective, safety committee members must know basic hazard identification and control concepts and methods.
 We'll cover this topic briefly below.
-A more in-depth discussion can be found in OSHAcademy Course 704.
+A more in-depth discussion can be found in OSHAcademy course 704 Hazard Analysis and Control.

 One of the hazard identification and control duties you might have as a member of the safety committee might be conducting regular walk-around safety inspections.
 Safety inspections can be effective in spotting workplace hazards, but only if the people inspecting know what they're looking for and ask the right questions.